Jigalova Marina

-Jigalova Marina Alexandrovna (born May 11, 1971) is an international investor and entrepreneur, founder and CEO of Disney in CIS, Georgia, Mongolia from 2006 to 2019.
+Marina Alexandrovna Jigalova (born May 11, 1971) is an international investor and entrepreneur, founder and CEO of Disney in CIS, Georgia, and Mongolia from 2006 to 2019.

-Early Life and Education
+Early life and education

-Jigalova Marina (alternative spelling: Zhigalova) was born in Moscow, USSR, on May 11, 1971, to a family of employees of the foreign trade departments of the USSR.
+Jigalova (alternative spelling: Zhigalova) was born in Moscow, USSR, on May 11, 1971, to a family of employees of the foreign trade departments of the USSR.

-In 1994 Jigalova Marina graduated from the Moscow State Institute of International Relations (MGIMO) and earned a degree in International Commerce and Law.
+In 1994 Jigalova graduated from the Moscow State Institute of International Relations (MGIMO) and earned a degree in International Commerce and Law.

 While working at the International Business School (1991–1994), she studied at the Economic Development Institute by the World Bank in Washington.
 Jigalova received her MBA in 2001 from Harvard Business School.
 She also graduated from the Higher Courses for Scriptwriters and Directors.

 Career

 1991–2006

 In the period from 1991 to 2006, Jigalova held a number of management positions.
 Her early career was at the MGIMO School of International Business.
 In 1994, Jigalova was hired by the European Bank for Reconstruction and Development and worked in Moscow and London.
 From 1996 to 2006 Jigalova held various top management positions in financial and industrial corporations.